 The following lists of self-help groups is from Individual and Family Support, a department under the Canadian Mental Health Association, P.E.I.
 Division.
 Listing a group does not necessarily signify endorsement of that group by the CMHA.
 Groups are also responsible for keepingj their information up-to-date and accurate.
-Contact Individual and Family Support at 902-628-1648 or long-distance toll free at 1-800-682-1648.
+Contact Individual and Family Support at 902-628-1648 or long-distance toll free at 1-800-682-1648 to make changes.

 What is Self-Help?